backtrace-labs/backtrace-morgue/README.md

 }
 ```

-#### Update a integration
+#### Update an integration

 ```
 morgue workflows integration update <options> <integration id>
 ```

 By using `--from-file`, you can load integration spec from file.
-Arguments provided by CLI will override the file spec, integrationy be not required anymore.
+Arguments provided by CLI will override the file spec, but they may not be required anymore.

 Options: